alexandru-m-g/vector-tiles-sample/README.md

  1. See the newly imported layers as vector tiles in a browser.

-    **You might neeed to restart the gisapi container for the new tables to show up.
+    **You might neeed to restart the gisapi container for the new tables to show up, see (4).
 This would not be needed if you'd try to directly access the PBF URLs**

     Go to [http://localhost:8888/services/tables](http://localhost:8888/services/tables) and click on the table name that you would like to see.
 This will load a page with information about the selected table.
 In order to view the